-ASUS TX97 Motherboard Support CD 3.02
+ASUS Smart Motherboard Support CD 3.10

-(Available only with onboard LM78 hardware monitoring)
+(Included only with motherboards with onboard LM78 hardware monitoring)

-Inserting the support CD brings up a selection menu described as follows:
+Inserting the support CD brings up a selection menu described as follows: (NOTE: CD version and contents are constantly modified without notice.)

 - LDCM Local Setup: Installs software to monitor the local system.
 The LANDesk Client Manager must be installed in order to use the hardware manager features. - LDCM Administrator Setup: Installs software to monitor PC systems on the network within the same bridge address with the Local software installed.
-The administrator should install both Local and Administrator Software. - Adobe Acrobat Reader(v3.0): Installs the Adobe Acrobat Reader software necessary to view the LDCM manual (LDCM\30.PDF) in the LDCM directory. - BusMaster (v3.01): Installs the Intel BusMaster IDE drivers. - Patch for PIIX4 chipset(v1.1): Installs the necessary drivers for PCI card and PCI bridge for Windows 95/95a (OSR1) and 95b (OSR2) for ASUS motherboards.

-Browse this CD: Allows you to see the contents of the ASUS support CD.

-Technical Support Form: View the Technical Support Form with Notepad.

-LDCM Introduction (MPEG): View a video on the LDCM features.

-Read Me: View additional notes with Notepad.

-Exit: Exit the selection menu.
+The administrator should install both Local and Administrator Software. - Adobe Acrobat Reader: Installs the Adobe Acrobat Reader software necessary to view the LDCM manual in the LDCM directory. - BusMaster: Installs the Intel BusMaster IDE drivers. - Patch for PIIX4 chipset: Installs the necessary drivers for PCI card and PCI bridge for Windows 95/95a (OSR1) and 95b (OSR2) for ASUS motherboards. - Browse this CD: Allows you to see the contents of the ASUS support CD. - Technical Support Form: View the Technical Support Form with Notepad. - LDCM Introduction (MPEG): View a video on the LDCM features. - Read Me: View additional notes with Notepad. - Exit: Exit the selection menu .

-Additonal CD contents are: DMI Configuration utility(v1.2) in the DMI directory and Flash BIOS writer(v1.5) in the PFLASH directory.
+Additonal CD contents are: DMI Configuration utility in the DMI directory and Flash BIOS writer in the PFLASH directory.